-The financial statements have been prepared under DUTCH GAAP in accordance with Part 9, Book 2 of the Dutch Civil Code.
+The financial statements have been prepared in accordance with Part 9, Book 2 of the Dutch Civil Code.

 Going concern

 The financial statements are prepared on a going concern basis.
 Management has determined that there is no material uncertainty that casts doubt on the entity's ability to continue as a going concern.